MicrosoftLearning/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 ## More information

-For more information about Azure Cognitive Services, see the [Cognitive Services documentation](https://docs.microsoft.com/azure/cognitive-services/what-are-cognitive-services).
+For more information about Azure AI Services, see the [Azure AI Services documentation](https://docs.microsoft.com/azure/cognitive-services/what-are-cognitive-services).